faraz2079/CustomerFeedback/README.md

 - every load cycle contains 3 cycles with 2 minutes pause in between and also 2 minutes pause between the load cycles.
 - it saves the result in the files in the directory that the script exists

-for running the script:
+**for running the script:**

-./run_experiment.sh | tee -a experiment.log
+foreground : ./run_experiment.sh | tee -a experiment.log

+background: nohup ./run_experiment.sh > experiment.out 2>&1 &

+track the background process: tail -f experiment.out

-Commands for killing and tracking the process of script: sudo pkill -f wrk ps aux | grep wrk
+**Commands for killing and tracking the process of script:**

+sudo pkill -f wrk

+ps aux | grep wrk

 in this command you have to give the path to the wrk2 directory: => give the url of the customerfeedback service and url of the VM.